 (ii) Students who have not completed their master's degree requirements by September, 30, 1997, who have begun an internship of less than six hundred hours prior to September 30, 1997, may use that internship experience to fulfill the internship requirement.
 Any internship begun after September 30, 1997, shall comply with the requirements in paragraph (A)(4)(d)(i) of this rule.

-(iii) First time applicants who are intending to use the internship experience to meet the educational requirements of the board shall document their internship experience on a form prescribed by the board.
+(iii) First time applicants from non-CACREP accredited programs who are intending to use the internship experience to meet the educational requirements of the board shall document their internship experience on a form prescribed by the board.
 The form shall be completed by the supervisor or supervisors and shall document the student's competency in all areas designated on the form.
-The form shall be completed and submitted by the student within thirty days of the successful completion of the internship.

 (e) Human growth and development: Includes studies that provide a broad understanding of the nature and needs of individuals at all developmental levels.
 Emphasis is placed on psychological, sociological, and physiological approaches, human behavior, (normal and abnormal), personality theory, and learning theory.